rickosborne/ttrpg/blackwater/sessions/2021-05-23-the-three-hour-tour.md

 One small exception was Fave, who lost his breakfast several times between the two decks.
 Guy seemed a little pale, always keeping one hand on a railing, but kept his food down.

-As they gained the desk, Allysandra, "Ally", introduced herself as the first mate of the ship.
+As they gained the deck, Allysandra, "Ally", introduced herself as the first mate of the ship.
 She welcomed everyone aboard with genuine hospitality, and extended an invitation to move freely about the vessel, barring a few locked doors marked as crew-only.
 She pointed out the captain of the _Albatross_, Kordova.
-He was a tall, broad shouldered, intimidating looking man with piercing blue-grey eyes.
+He was a tall, broad shouldered, intimidating looking man with piercing blue-gray eyes.
 He kept his long hair in dreadlocks, and could be instantly seen anywhere on deck thanks to his well-maintained coat dyed a bright crimson, and the glint off the impeccably-polished basket-hilted sabre.
 Pointing to each in turn, she listed the officers: Zamir, Master at Arms (human), Colvin, the healer (halfling), Scrimshaw, the bo'sun (half-orc), Ophivial, sailmistress (half-elf), and Hawk, carpenter.